 “We’ve discovered a new way the gut talks to the brain,” says UCSF graduate student Christopher Zimmerman.

 Signs of thirst

 What’s more, he says, no one knew where in the brain thirst signals from the body registered, or how they got there.
-In 2016, Knight, Zimmerman, and their colleagues decided to take a direct look.
+In 2016, Knight, Zimmerman, and their colleagues decided to take a direct lookexternal link, opens in a new tab.
 Using an optical fiber threaded into the brain, the team watched as a set of neurons rapidly switched off when thirsty mice took a sip of water and the liquid hit the mouth and throat.
 The work showed that a thirst signal from the throat actually does exist, Knight says.

 But one key experiment hinted that there was something more to the story: salt water turned those same neurons off – but only temporarily.
 “It’s like there’s another signal telling the thirst neurons, ‘This is not rehydrating you,’” Knight says.
 He, Zimmerman, and colleagues turned their attention to the gut.

 The gut, the team discovered in a series of experiments described in their new paper, has a built-in salt sensor which reports to the brain.
 When the researchers infused plain water directly into the gut, thirst neurons shut off.
 An infusion of saltwater kept the neurons active.
 The team observed a direct link between the saltiness of the fluid in the gut and the strength of the signal in the brain.
 “What’s stunning about the finding is that the gut can so precisely measure salt concentration,” Knight says.